o3bvv/verboselib/README.rst

 In order to be discovered and extracted, messages in source files have to be marked in a certain way.

-This is achieved by wrapping a message by a pair of parenthesis ``()`` prefixed by a `keyword`_.
+This is achieved by wrapping a message by a pair of parentheses ``()`` prefixed by a `keyword`_.
 This makes it look like a function call, which it really is:

 .. code-block:: python